Robot Teammates Operating in Dynamic, Unstructured Environments (RT-DUNE)

 Successful operation of a robot or group of robots in these most difficult environments requires solutions at the intersection of several of the most challenging areas in modern field robotics: the ability for robots to 1) perceive, reason, and act in dynamic, unstructured environments 2) alongside human teammates and 3) at human-operational speeds.

 This workshop will bring together researchers in areas of perception, cognition, planning, control, estimation, machine learning, multi-robot systems, and human-robot interaction to discuss the challenges of robots operating in these contexts, and current and future solutions.
 Along with this expertise in the solution spaces for this challenge area nexus, this workshop will also feature experts in defining and understanding the real-world problem space from government and industry groups.
-This combination will be influential in shaping an active conversation and understanding of the obstacles and solutions to building successful robot teammates for the real world.
+This combination will be influential in shaping an active conversation and understanding of the obstacles and solutions to building successful robot teammates.

 Nicholas Roy, Massachusetts Institute of Technology